The Banking Regulation Review: Germany

 Germany has also implemented the CRD IV regime on capital buffers.
-For 2020, banks must thus maintain a capital conservation buffer of 2.5 per cent of their total risk exposure as well as an institution-specific countercyclical capital buffer equivalent to the weighted average of the national countercyclical buffer rates of those EU Member States in which relevant credit exposures are located.
-The current countercyclical buffer rate for Germany has been set at 0.25 per cent.
+For 2021, banks must thus maintain a capital conservation buffer of 2.5 per cent of their total risk exposure as well as an institution-specific countercyclical capital buffer equivalent to the weighted average of the national countercyclical buffer rates of those EU Member States in which relevant credit exposures are located.
+The current countercyclical buffer rate for Germany has been set at zero per cent.
 Additional buffer requirements apply to global and other systemically important institutions.

 Concerning groups of institutions, (mixed) financial holding groups and financial conglomerates, consolidated supervision is exercised.
 A group comprises a parent company and subordinated companies.
 A parent company is an institution or a (mixed) financial holding company that is domiciled in Germany and is not subordinated to other institutions in Germany.
 Group member institutions taken together must fulfil the capital requirements laid down in the CRR.
 To determine whether a group has adequate capital, the capital of the group members, on the one hand, and the risk exposure amounts of the group members, on the other, are aggregated.
-As a general rule, intragroup positions will be eliminated to calculate capital requirements on a group level.
-If a parent company prepares consolidated accounts under International Financial Reporting Standards (IFRS),8 such consolidated accounts will be the basis of consolidated supervision.
+As a general rule, intra-group positions will be eliminated to calculate capital requirements on a group level.
+If a parent company prepares consolidated accounts under International Financial Reporting Standards,8 such consolidated accounts will be the basis of consolidated supervision.

 iv Recovery and resolution